 Mold allergies might be helped by dusting and cleaning more thoroughly, especially house plants and bathroom carpets.
 Even think about replacing your carpets with wooden flooring.
 Keep your pet away from damp areas like basements (in California that’s easy since we don’t have many) and use humidifiers and air conditioners in humid weather.
 Rinse their filters frequently and clean with chlorine bleach.
 To truly filter most of the dust, mites, pollens, bacteria, and molds in your house you need to use a HEPA (high efficiency particulate air) filter.
 Upright vacuum cleaners return most of the dust back into the air, so use canister or cylindric type machines.

 Routine and thorough washing, cleaning, and vacuuming of your household will keep mold, house dust, and house dust mites to a minimum.
 Keep your pet out of the house when doing thorough cleaning and vacuuming to minimize allergens that are stirred up by the cleaning.
+Put flea powder or a flea collar in the vacuum bag.
 Put plastic over bedding that might harbor house dust.
 Keep pets indoors at dusk and early morning during heavy pollen seasons.

 Since we live in a flea endemic area year round, we cannot emphasize the importance of proper flea control in any pet that has a skin condition.
 Even pets that are 100% indoors are possible flea victims.
 This is especially important in cats, both indoor and outdoor cats.